-Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides single point of access to it for any other code.
+Singleton is a creational design pattern, which ensures that only one object of its kind exists and provides a single point of access to it for any other code.

 Singleton has almost the same pros and cons as global variables.
-Although they are super-handy, they break modularity of your code.
+Although they’re super-handy, they break the modularity of your code.

-You can just use a class, which depends on Singleton, in some other context.
-You'll have to carry the Singleton class as well.
+You can’t just use a class that depends on a Singleton in some other context, without carrying over the Singleton to the other context.
 Most of the time, this limitation comes up during the creation of unit tests.

 Usage examples: A lot of developers consider the Singleton pattern an antipattern.
 That’s why its usage is on the decline in C# code.

-Identification: Singleton can be recognized by a static creational method, which returns same cached object.
+Identification: Singleton can be recognized by a static creation method, which returns the same cached object.